Total Parenteral Nutrition (TPN) Electrolytes

 Medically reviewed by Drugs.com.
 Last updated on Dec 7, 2021.

 - It is used to give electrolytes to the body when more are needed.
 This product must be mixed in TPN solution before it is given.

 What do I need to tell my doctor BEFORE I take Total Parenteral Nutrition Electrolytes?

-- If you have an allergy to this medicine (total parenteral nutrition electrolytes) or any part of this medicine (total parenteral nutrition electrolytes); or any other drugs, foods, or substances.
+- If you are allergic to this medicine (total parenteral nutrition electrolytes); any part of this medicine (total parenteral nutrition electrolytes); or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

 - If you have any of these health problems: Swelling caused by heart, kidney, or liver problems; high blood electrolyte levels like high potassium levels; or heart problems like heart block.

 - If you are not able to pass urine.

 This medicine may interact with other drugs or health problems.